Minimum mean-squared error estimation with bandit feedback: Bandits with MSE objective: Lower Bound

 We consider a special case of the adaptive estimation problem, where the goal is to identify the best pair of arms, i.e.,

-Let $Alg(\delta,K)$ denote the class of algorithms that are $\delta$-PAC for the best pair identification problem.
-A lower bound on the sample complexity of this problem is presented below. \begin{theorem}[\textit{\textbf{Lower bound}}] For any $\delta$-PAC algorithm, there exists a bandit problem instance governed by a covariance matrix $\Sigma$ such that the sample complexity $\E_{\Sigma}[\tau_{\delta}]$ of this algorithm satisfies
+We consider a class of algorithms that are $\delta$-PAC for the best pair identification problem with a bandit feedback model, where an algorithm chooses to pull an arm pair and observe a sample from the underlying bivariate distribution in each round.
+The algorithm can either continue sampling or choose to stop and output an arm pair.
+The algorithm is required to be $\delta$-PAC (i.e., find the optimal pair $(i_1^*,i_2^*)$ with probability at least $1-\delta$).

-where $\Delta$ denotes the smallest gap on the problem instance governed by $\Sigma$. \end{theorem} \begin{proof} See Section \ref{sec:proof-lb-full}. \end{proof} Comparing the lower bound to the upper bound for successive elimination in Theorem \ref{thm:se}, we observe that the dependence on the minimum gap $\Delta$ is the same in either bound.
-However, the lower bound does not have a dependency on $m$ and $K$ through the number of arms $\binom{K}{m}$ --- a dependency that is present in the upper bound.
-We believe the lower bound is sub-optimal from the dependence on the number of $m$-subsets (or arms), and it would be an interesting future direction of future work to establish a lower bound that involves the $\binom{K}{m}$ factor.
+A lower bound on the sample complexity of this problem is presented below. \begin{theorem}[\textit{\textbf{Lower bound}}] If the number of arms $K > 7$, then for any $\delta$-PAC algorithm, there exists a bandit problem instance governed by a covariance matrix $\Sigma$ such that the sample complexity $\E_{\Sigma}[\tau_{\delta}]$ of this algorithm satisfies